How to Grow Onions: A Detailed Step-by-Step Guide

 Cultivation and Pests

 You will begin to see the onions developing green shoots after a few days.
 This is known as germination.
 The stems will continue to grow throughout the weeks, as will the onion.
-If you live in a dry climate, water well but do not over water.
-If you would like, spray with fertiliser every three to four weeks, for exact specification consult the label at the back of the fertiliser.
+If you live in a dry climate, water well, but do not overwater.
+If you would like, spray with fertiliser every three to four weeks; for exact specification, consult the label at the back of the fertiliser.

 Using a hoe, clear any weeds that may arise.
 Like most vegetables and flowers, there will always be pests to destroy your onions.
-There are fungi out there which cause disease.
+There are fungi out there that cause disease.
 Here they are:

-- Downy mildew - The stems may appear to turn grey as a fluffy fungus grows on the stems.
+- Downy mildew—The stems may appear to turn grey as a fluffy fungus grows on the stems.
 This fungus is known as Peronospora destructor and causes the stems to die back.
 To prevent any further damage, remove the affected leaves and stems.

-Garlic in Progress
+Onions in Progress

 Harvesting Your Onions

 In late August/October, it is time to harvest your onions.
-When your onions are ready to be harvested, the stems will turn brown and the onion will be very big.
-Bend the onion stem slightly, to ensure the onion begins to dry out.
+When your onions are ready to be harvested, the stems will turn brown, and the onion will be very big.
+Bend the onion stem slightly to ensure the onion begins to dry out.
 After a few days, you can harvest your onion.
-Gently loosen the soil around it and gently pull the onion out of the soil.
+Gently loosen the soil around it, and gently pull the onion out of the soil.
 Clean off any dirt and store in a shed for a few days.
 You must do this so the onion can develop its flavour.